home-assistant/developers.home-assistant/docs/creating_integration_file_structure.md

 - `<config directory>/custom_components/<domain>`
 - `homeassistant/components/<domain>` (built-in integrations)

 You can override a built-in integration by having an integration with the same domain in your `config/custom_components` folder.
+The manifest.json requires a version tag if you override a core integration.
+Overriden core integration could be identified by an specific icon in the upper right corner of the integration box in the overview (Configuration => Integrations)
 Note that overriding built-in components is not recommended as you will no longer get updates.
 It is recommended to pick a unique name.